Body Fluid Culture, Anaerobic (View in report form.)

 Avoid exposure to atmospheric oxygen.
 Specimens should be transported as soon as possible.
 When transportation is delayed, leave at room temperature.
 Do NOT refrigerate.
 The specific anatomic site of the body fluid MUST be specified on the order or requisition.

 The specimen of choice is an aspirate, NOT a swab.
 Specimens are to be collected from a site prepared utilizing aseptic technique.
 Overlying and adjacent areas must be carefully prepared to eliminate surface (normal flora) anaerobes.
 Ideally, material obtained by needle aspiration through intact surface which has been cleaned with antiseptic, is put directly into either the BBLTM Port-A-Cul Transport System or 0.5-10 mL into the Bact/Alert® SN (anaerobic) bottles.
-If Bact/Alert® SN bottles are not directly inoculated, all air should be expelled from the syringe after which the specimen should be injected into the BBLTM Port-A-Cul Transport System.
+If Bact/Alert® SN bottles are not directly inoculated, all air should be expelled from the syringe after which the specimen should be injected into the BBLTM Port-A-Cul Transport System or sealed sterile container.
 Swabs should be used as a last resort due to the small volume of specimen obtainable by this method.
 If a swab must be used, insert the swab containing the specimen about 1 cm from the bottom of the transport tube.
 Break off the swab shaft and secure the lid tightly.
 Contamination with normal flora from skin or other body surfaces MUST be avoided since colonizing bacteria not involved in the infectious process may be introduced into the sample.

 Aspirated body fluid, pleural, peritoneal, pericardial, synovial, and other normally sterile sites and fluids